JGCRI/gcam-doc/common_assumptions.md

 ### Future Years

 Currently, GCAM models the future from 2020 to 2100 in 5 year time steps.
 The time step is variable and can be changed in [the data system](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/R/constants.R).

+## Economic Choice

+GCAM represents choices among options using a logit function.
+For more information on economic choice, see [choice](choice.html).